crotwell/pickax/README.md

 # utilities

-- usgspicks: reload event from USGS by id to load picks as default query doesn not include.
+- usgspicks: reload event from USGS by id to load picks as default query does not include picks.
 Likely only works if host is USGS server.

 - mergepicks: merge picks from one or more QuakeML files into another, optionally limiting to author